guangchen30/Popular_news_title/README.md

-# news_data_real_time_pipeline
+# Popular News Title

-Pulling news data in near real-time and visualising the data using metabase
+This data pipeline pulls news data from [Mediastack API](https://docs.coincap.io/), processes the data and loads it into AWS Aurora.